Several realizations of Fock modules for quantum toroidal algebras of sl(n): Introduction

 \section{Introduction}

-In the recent paper~\cite{FJMM2}, authors proposed a shuffle approach to the Bethe ansatz problem for certain modules over the quantum toroidal algebra of $\gl_1$ (\emph{double} of the \emph{small shuffle} algebra).
-The general idea behind shuffle approach is that it frequently allows to interpret complicated concepts in simple terms.
-As the theory of quantum toroidal algebras of $\ssl_n$ is very similar to that for quantum toroidal algebras of $\gl_1$ (though technically it is more involved), it is desirable to generalize the aforementioned construction for the former case.
+In the recent paper~\cite{FJMM2}, authors proposed a shuffle approach to the Bethe ansatz problem for certain modules over the quantum toroidal algebra of $\gl_1$, viewing the latter as the Drinfeld double of the \emph{small shuffle} algebra.
+The general idea behind a shuffle approach is that it frequently allows to interpret complicated concepts in simple terms.
+As the representation theory of quantum toroidal algebras of $\ssl_n$ is quite similar to that of quantum toroidal algebras of $\gl_1$ (though technically it is more involved), it is desirable to generalize the aforementioned construction for the former case.

 In this article, we identify different families of representations of quantum toroidal algebras of $\ssl_n$.
 This will be crucial for our arguments in~\cite{FT2}, where we diagonalize the commutative subalgebras of the quantum toroidal algebras of $\ssl_n$ studied in~\cite{FT1}.